US Expat Taxes for Americans Living in Nigeria – What You Need to Know

 The US and Nigerian governments share taxpayer info, and Nigerian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Nigerian dual citizen, and you have been living in Nigeria but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Nigerian taxes – what you need to know

 Nigeria taxes residents on their worldwide income.
 Nigerian tax rates are relatively low, ranging from 7% to 24%.
 You will be also liable for US taxes on Nigerian sourced income though, unless you claim one of the exemptions outlined above.
 Salaries paid in Nigeria are taxed at source.
 Nigeria also taxes capital gains at a flat rate of 10%.

-You are considered an Nigerian resident if you spend over 183 days in the country in a tax year.
+You are considered an Nigerian resident if you spend at least183 days in the country in a tax year.
 The Nigerian tax year is the same as in the US.
-Nigerian personal tax returns are due by March 31st.
+Nigerian personal tax returns are due by March 31.
 The Nigerian tax authority is called the Federal Inland Revenue Service.